“I saw women broken by it. I saw girls crying at the end of the night. The only reason I could deal with it is because I had no sense of self worth.”

 For many young Latvian women, decent work is hard to come by.
 Ella told me about her experiences searching for work and finding mostly scams before she chanced upon a job in a bar that her friend, Anna, was applying for.

 “Anna kind of described what the job was about, but said that it was mostly that you need to hang around the city and drink with foreigners.
 I thought, “Alright, I can do that.
 My English is decent enough”.
-Before the interview, she had a coffee and I had a long island ice tea because I was very nervous.
 The interview was all in Russian, and I didn’t understand half of what they were saying.
 We walked in, all naive and wide-eyed, and other employed girls looked at us with this knowing look and encouraging smile like, “Come on in girls, you’ll do good”.
 The owner spoke only Russian, and my Russian was pretty poor.
 He didn’t ask for a CV or anything.”

 The bar Ella and Anna worked at for the next three months was just off the main road of Old Riga, obscured just enough so that few found it by chance.
 The small room was darker inside than out, even in dusk hours, and had deep crimson walls.

 With its overpriced watery drinks and food that amounted to plates of supermarket cheese, the single appeal of this bar was the fantasy of sex.
 Over the three months, the only women Ella saw inside were those employed to lure men in from off the streets.
 The deal, as laid out by the owner, was that Ella and Anna each get paid 7.5% of every drink bought by her clientele.
 The bar’s obscure location made it necessary for them to go out into the night to find likely groups of men.